Judge Judy: On-air format

 Each episode of Judge Judy begins with a cold open trailer of the main case, sensationalizing various moments of the case with brief soundbites accompanied with dramatic music, voice-over commentary, graphics, etc. This is followed by the show's title sequence music video.
-At the beginning of each court proceeding, information regarding who is suing whom and what for is revealed by voice-over commentary.
+At the beginning of each court proceeding, information regarding who is suing whom and what for is provided by voice-over commentary.
 When Sheindlin made her entrance, the courtroom audience was brought to order and instructed to rise by Byrd.
 He then informed Sheindlin of the docket number on the court calendar in the midst of providing Sheindlin a file of legal statements about the case, and directing audience members to be seated.

 Sheindlin typically began each case by summarizing the disputed matters brought before her.
 This was followed by preliminary questioning of the parties as to dates, times, locations, and other scene-setting facts before addressing the crux of the lawsuit.
-Governing the discourse throughout the cases, Sheindlin typically allowed only brief portions of each of the testimonies; having read the parties' sworn statements before the taping, she was quick to reply, impose her spiel, and disallow responses that were not concise or which interrupted her.
+Governing the discourse throughout the cases, Sheindlin typically allowed only brief portions of each of the testimonies; having read the parties' sworn statements before the taping, she was quick to reply and disallow responses that were not concise or which interrupted her.
 Less frequently, Sheindlin allowed one or both of the opposing litigants to recount the entirety of their testimony.
-During the proceedings, Sheindlin coerced the parties to adhere to her strict management: participants were not allowed to tuck hands in pockets, drink water (unless they ask first), fold arms, chew gum, appear for court dressed at all revealingly or casually, speak out of turn, hesitate in answering questions, offer statements of hearsay, assert to the knowledge and thoughts of others, and had to maintain eye contact with Sheindlin while relaying testimony, among other things.
+During the proceedings, Sheindlin required the parties to adhere to her policies: participants were not allowed to tuck hands in pockets, drink water (unless they ask first), fold arms, chew gum, appear for court dressed revealingly or casually, speak out of turn, hesitate in answering questions, offer statements of hearsay, assert to the knowledge and thoughts of others, and had to maintain eye contact with Sheindlin while relaying testimony, among other things.
 If Sheindlin deemed that children were not needed to testify, she directed Byrd to escort them out of the courtroom at the outset of the proceedings.
 If children testified, occasionally teens as well, Sheindlin would have them sit on the witness stand next to her, which Byrd typically stood in front of.
 Sheindlin would also have Byrd give her important documentation related to the case such as pictures, letters, contracts, bills (medical bills, auto repair bills, etc), and later, text messages.
-Byrd would also play videos and give Sheindlin Kelly Blue Book car values (such as on a Dodge Dakota.)
-Judy also made phone calls from her office if she deemed it necessary to do so.
+Byrd would also play videos and give Sheindlin Kelly Blue Book car values (such as on a Dodge Dakota).
+Judy also made phone calls from her office if she deemed it necessary.